Oil prices jump as US, Iran trade fire in Strait of Hormuz

 Brent crude rises amid clashes in critical waterway.

-Oil prices have jumped after clashes between the United States and Iran in the Strait of Hormuz tested their tenuous ceasefire.
+Oil prices have jumped after clashes between United States and Iran in the Strait of Hormuz pushed their tenuous ceasefire to the brink.

 Futures for Brent crude rose as much as 7.5 percent during a volatile trading session on Thursday, before easing as Asia’s markets opened on Friday morning.